What Is Cosmetic Dentistry?

 Dental Implants: Dental implants is one of the most exciting procedures available in cosmetic dentistry today and offer an optimum choice for replacing missing teeth.
 Dental implants serve as the artificial root to which new teeth are bonded.
 They are typically constructed of titanium, a strong and safe material that effectively attaches to bone.
 The procedure to insert dental implants typically involve three steps: the implant insertion stage, osseointegration (the period of healing for the jawbone), and the attachment of the restoration or new tooth.

-If you have questions about cosmetic dentistry and how it can change your smile and your life, schedule a smile design meeting today.
-Precision Dental NYC will examine your teeth, gums, and bite, and discuss a variety of options to achieve a more beautiful smile.
+At your initial consultation, your cosmetic dentist at Precision Dental NYC learns about your goals and concerns.
+He then advises you on the best dental course of action to treat both your dental health and your appearance.
+He works with you to come up with a plan to give you a great, healthy smile.
+If you have questions about cosmetic dentistry and how it can change your smile and your life, contact us today.
+Cosmetic dentist in our Astoria office will examine your teeth, gums, and bite, and discuss a variety of options to achieve a more beautiful smile.